ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 the temporary directory as well.
 Then it sets the PYTHONPATH to find Python modules inside of the zip file and imports the Ansible module as the special name, ``__main__``.
-Importing it as ``__main__`` causes Python to think that it is executing a script rather than simply importing a module, thus running the code within.
+Importing it as ``__main__`` causes Python to think that it is executing a script rather than simply importing a module.
+This lets Ansible run both the wrapper script and the module code in a single copy of Python on the remote machine.

 .. note::
     * Ansible wraps the zipfile in the Python script for two reasons: